speakeztech/mlir-tutorial/docs/tutorials/04-using-tablegen.md

 - More exposed to implementation changes (generated code format may evolve)
 - Less "automated" feeling (you're more aware of the machinery)

 The MLIR team chose transparency over opacity.
-This tutorial follows that philosophy—hence the emphasis on reading generated `.h.inc` files.
+This tutorial follows that philosophy, hence the emphasis on reading generated `.h.inc` files.

 ## Common Pitfalls and How to Avoid Them